KiltedCode/khandaria-campaign/characters/urgench.md

 ~~`Craddock`~~ 💀
 gang leader, defeated by party when raiding bordellos
-formerly in gang with `Belsarin` in younger days
+formerly in gang with `Belsaran` in younger days

 `Lonny` 🔒
 gang member, seemed second in command but not fully trusted by `Craddock` because didn't take assassination job, more in charge of raids, in custody